generaxion/axio-starter/README.md

 **Notice:** All blocks that are not explicitly allowed are disabled.
 This means that if you install a plugin that has new blocks, those blocks are not shown before you allow them.
 Gutenberg will provide an UI for this in future and we will drop this feature then.

+You can add new blocks by simply finding out their name like `acf/your-custom-block` or `some-plugin/some-block`.

 ### 8.3 Known Gutenberg issues

 Gutenberg has still many improvements and bugfixes on the way.
 These are some issues at the moment: